ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/5-Run-Benchmark-on-Android.md

 You should now have `llama_main` available for Android.

 ## Run on Android via adb shell
+You will need an Arm-powered smartphone with the i8mm feature running Android, with 16GB of RAM.
+The following steps were tested on a Google Pixel 8 Pro phone.

 ### 1. Connect your Android phone